gobeyondidentity/customer-docs/docs/contribute/create-pull-request.md

 ![Technical Writing process flow - GitHub](../../static/img/tech-writing-process-flow.png)

 ### Content dev process - Detailed breakdown

+What's common in tech companies (software companies in particular), is the SME/author of the content will consult with the Sr. Technical Writer to get a better understanding of where the content fits in the sidebar (left nav).
+During the conversation, they'll determine where the content fits.
+They'll also want to know:

+- What's the topic type?
+Reference, concept, how-to?
+In some cases, it can be a combination.

+- Can it be added to an existing topic to consolidate topics for clarity?

+- Or does the content stand alone, like a how-to, overview, or reference topic?

+It doesn't mean you don't need the Sr. Technical Writer's help between the consult and the Pull Request.
+You absolutely can and should if guidance is needed.
+Often, engineers will continue collaborating with them even before they submit their Pull Request.

+Once they get their content to the point where it's technically accurate, then they hand it off to the Technical Writer via a Pull Request.
+This is where the content review takes place.
+If the Sr. Technical Writer has question regarding clarity of something, this is where the collaboration begins.

+Some developers and product managers are comfortable with this process, but some are not.
+In that case, you can provide the Sr. Technical Writer with the document (Google Docs or text file) and they can convert it to markdown using Pandoc.

 ![Detailed breakdown of the content development process.](../../static/img/content-dev-process-happy-path.jpg "Detailed breakdown of the content development process.")